Home » Amsterdam » Rijksmuseum tickets

 If you are short on time, the best way to explore Rijksmuseum is by focusing on the masterpieces.

-Of course, it is difficult to choose the best because every exhibit makes it to the Museum only when it is worthwhile.
+Of course, it isn’t easy to choose the best because every exhibit makes it to the museum only when it is worthwhile.

 The Night Watch